arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 }

 ```
-Remember that the Portenta Machine Control must be programmed selecting the `Portenta H7` as the target in the Arduino IDE.
+Remember that the Portenta Machine Control must be programmed by selecting the `Portenta H7` as the target in the Arduino IDE.

 After uploading the code to the Max Carrier and the Machine Control, open both Serial Monitors and you will see the CAN messages exchange.